 Each of these initiatives help drive greater awareness, exposure and accountability throughout the organization, which has a measurable effect on employee’s openness to the cause and value of diversity.
 As your team’s aptitude and openness improves over time, escalating goals and targets will allow them to scale their efforts at a reasonable clip, while also keeping them motivated.

 If you’re part of a large company, it makes sense to have managers meet to compare results and notes.
 Managers of high-achieving teams can explain their approaches to specific problems and those tactics can be circulate throughout your recruiting organization.
-By maintaining separate units all working on the same problems, you’ll see the development of different tactics to find, recruit and hire diverse candidates.
+By maintaining separate units all working on the same problems, you’ll see the development of different tactics to find, recruit and hire candidates from underrepresented communities.
 Then, by blending together all of the best tips and tricks, your entire organization will benefit.

 Preach and Practice